-Time Warner subsidiary Time Warner Cable exposed 4 million subscriber records when a contractor failed to secure an Amazon cloud database.
-Seven years worth of data become publicly accessible, including addresses, contact phone numbers, and account information.
+Time Warner Cable exposed 4 million subscriber records when a contractor failed to secure an Amazon cloud database.
+Seven years’ worth of data became publicly accessible, including addresses, contact phone numbers, and account information.

 The repercussions are tremendous.
-Through no fault of their own, customers may be at risk of identity theft for years to come after a cloud platform breach.
-This erodes confidence in the brands thus exposed, potentially sparking millions in lost business.
-Compliance liability can also be created in the most serious cases.
+Through no fault of their own, customers are at risk of identity theft for years to come after a cloud platform breach.
+This erodes confidence in the brands thus exposed, potentially losing millions in lost business.

 How to Fix AWS S3 Risks and Reduce Leaks